 |Permitted ARIA roles||

-<header> element is intended to usually contain the surrounding section's heading (an
+section in the accessibility tree, and usually contain the surrounding section's heading (an

-h6 element), but this is not required.
+h6 element) and optional subheading, but this is not required.

 This element only includes the global attributes.

-<header> <h1>Main Page Title</h1> <img src="mdn-logo-sm.png" alt="MDN logo"> </header>
+<header> <h1>Main Page Title</h1> <img src="mdn-logo-sm.png" alt="MDN logo" /> </header>

-<article> <header> <h2>The Planet Earth</h2> <p>Posted on Wednesday, <time datetime="2017-10-04">4 October 2017</time> by Jane Smith</p> </header> <p>We live on a planet that's blue and green, with so many things still unseen.</p> <p><a href="https://example.com/the-planet-earth/">Continue reading…</a></p> </article>
+<article> <header> <h2>The Planet Earth</h2> <p> Posted on Wednesday, <time datetime="2017-10-04">4 October 2017</time> by Jane Smith </p> </header> <p> We live on a planet that's blue and green, with so many things still unseen. </p> <p><a href="https://example.com/the-planet-earth/">Continue reading…</a></p> </article>

 |HTML Standard |